alantech/alanlang-docs/src/builtins/types.md

 #### Built-in Types

-The built-in types for Alan are included in the root scope and never need to be explicitly defined:
+The built-in types for Alan are included in the root scope and never need to be explicitly defined.
+Built-in types divide into three categories: basic types, strings, and special types.

+##### Basic Types

 * `void`
 * `int8`